What to Expect at Your Eye Exam

 - for Exclusive Deals

 *Free eye exam must be performed by optometrist located in or adjacent to Stanton Optical.
-Customers will be charged up to $55.00 ($89.00 exam in AK) for an eyeglass exam unless customer purchases the value and/or bogo 2 pair offers for eyeglasses and lenses from Stanton Optical.
-At which time the customer will receive up to a $55.00 exam credit ($89.00 exam credit in AK) off the eyewear purchase.
+Customers will be charged up to $55.00 ($59.00 exam in AR and OK, $89.00 exam in AK) for an eyeglass exam unless customer purchases the value and/or bogo 2 pair offers for eyeglasses and lenses from Stanton Optical.
+At which time the customer will receive up to a $55.00 exam ($59.00 exam in AR and OK, $89.00 exam in AK) credit off the eyewear purchase.
 For a complete list of details, see a sales associate.
 Stanton Optical does not perform exams but has independent doctors of optometry located within or adjacent to Stanton Optical retail locations.